powerd6/spec/spec/flows/README.md

 # Flows

-These are the operations that can be executed:
+Flows are the series of actions that actors can take to accomplish something.